salmomascarenhas/video-downloader-chrome/README.md

 ### How to use
 video-downloader-chrome requires [Chrome](https://www.google.com/intl/pt-BR/chrome/) to run.

-Clone the repository and run on Chrome
+Clone the repository and run on Chrome.

 ```sh
 $ git clone https://github.com/salmomascarenhas/video-downloader-chrome.git